Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Harness FinOps Report 2025)

-These are not the total costs.
-This is the portion that gets wasted.
+That is not the total cost.
+That is the part that is wasted.
 Idle VMs.
 Oversized instances.
 Forgotten snapshots.
-Resources no one needs anymore, but everyone still pays for.
+Resources nobody needs anymore, but everyone is still paying for.

 27-32% of cloud budgets are wasted.

-Why No One Knows What They Are Paying For
+Why Nobody Knows What They Are Paying For

 This is where it gets interesting.